-The Chairman also points out that, in accordance with the provisions of Article 261-1 III of the AMF's General Regulations (the "RG AMF") and AMF recommendation no. 2006-15, the Board of Directors, at its meeting on February 4, 2025, formed an ad hoc committee (the "Committee") responsible for proposing to the Board of Directors the designation of an independent expert and for monitoring said
+The Chairman also points out that, in accordance with the provisions of Article 261-1 III of the AMF's General Regulations (the "RG AMF") and AMF recommendation no. 2006-15, the Board of Directors,

 16 The financial opinion relating to the fairness of the Offer price is based on and subject to the various assumptions, qualifications and other limitations contained therein.
 This financial opinion does not constitute, and is not intended to constitute, a "fairness opinion" within the meaning of the RG AMF, and does not in any way constitute a recommendation to shareholders as to whether or not they should tender their shares to the Offer.
 This financial opinion is for the sole use and benefit of the members of the Committee, and has been brought to the attention of the Board of Directors, and may not be relied upon by any other person.